-In order to shoot your T/C Scout muzzleloading rifle or pistol, the minimum accessories or equipment will be necessary.
+In order to shoot your T/C muzzleloading rifle, the minimum accessories or equipment will be necessary.

 Do Not attempt to shoot your muzzleloading firearm until you have read this manual in its entirety and understood it fully.
-Failure to read and follow these instructions could result in an accidental discharge, causing injury and/or death to the shooter or bystanders and damage to property.
-If you are unable to understand any or all of this material, call the Customer Service Department at Thompson/Center Arms at (603) 332-2333.
+FAILURE TO READ AND FOLLOW THESE INSTRUCTIONS COULD RESULT IN AN AC-CIDENTAL DISCHARGE, CAUSING INJURY AND/OR DEATH TO THE SHOOTER OR BYSTANDERS AND DAMAGE TO PROPERTY.
+If you are unable to understand any or all of this material, call the customer Service Department at Thompson/Center Arms at (603) 332-2333.

-- 1. Proper eye protection - 2.
-Proper ear protection
+1. Proper eye protection

+2. Proper ear protection

-3. Black Powder or Pyrodex Only in the appropriate granulation for your particular firearm.
+3. Black Powder or an approved Black Powder substitute such as Pyrodex, in the appropriate granulation for your particular firearm.

-- 4. Powder Measure. - 5.
-Projectiles: Appropriate for your firearm.
+4. Powder Measure.

+5. Projectiles: Appropriate for your firearm.

-6. #11 Percussion Caps or T/C Flints (with proper priming powder) depending on lock type
+6. #11 Percussion Caps, Musket Caps, 209 Shotgun Primers or T/C Flints (with proper priming powder) depending on the lock type and/or nipple that your muzzleloader has.